inpyjama/inpyjama/content/post/c-constant-is-not-constant/index.md

 The difference between `Experiment #1` and `Experiment #2` is that in the former we asked the compiler to modify the variable and in the latter, we modified it ourselves (using a pointer)!

-**✅ `const` is a way to tell the compiler to only generate load instructions to interact with the variable.
-The compiler refuses to generate store instructions that are needed to be able to modify the variable.**
+> `const` is a way to tell the compiler to only generate load instructions to interact with the variable.
+The compiler refuses to generate store instructions that are needed to be able to modify the variable.

 By this logic, the variable is supposed to be read-only and thus behave as if it is a constant!

 Again, when we go the pointer way, the compiler has no problem generating instructions for the pointer dereference.
 Accessing the memory, fetching the values, and issuing writes to it is no problem!

-**❗ Pointers can be used to attempt a modification of const variable!**
+> Pointers can be used to attempt a modification of const variable!

 ## Conclusion